Kinoma/KPR-examples/README.md

 <x-app-info id="simplesynth.example.kinoma.marvell.com"><span class="createSample pinsSample mediaSample"></span></x-app-info>

 Simple Synth shows you how to synthesize audio in real time for low latency playback on Kinoma Create.
-Use the on-screen multi-touch keyboard to play up to three simultaneous notes on the sine wave based synthesizer.
+Use the on-screen multi-touch keyboard to play up to five simultaneous notes on the sine wave based synthesizer.
+Additional synthesizer modes have been added in, as well as an optional analog input for volume control.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***